Strategy & design

 Without a handle on strategy and design, you're just moving faster in the wrong direction

-If strategy is intentionality and design is how it becomes real, most teams are skipping both right now.
+If strategy is knowing what's worth building and design is how it becomes real, most teams are skipping both right now.

 Let's figure out what's actually slowing you down.
 Book a 25-min consult.